-ICT provides support for the purchase, set up, and renewal of College's computing hardware and software.
-ICT strongly advises all staff to purchase devices through the approved ICT channels and to get all devices set up with the standard College build, which comes with recommended features and additional security.
-Find out more about how to get computers, devices and software.
+ICT provides support for the purchase, set up, and renewal of the College's computing hardware and software.
+College requires that any device(s) purchased using College funds (regardless of source) is completed through the approved ICT channels.
+To ensure the device remains secure and up to date, all devices must have the standard College build which will be subject to ongoing central management.
+Find out more about how to get computers, devices and software and the Information Security policy (referencing section 11.8.12).

 Machines used by Research Assistants and Postgraduate Research (PhD) students are not included in this programme and should be provisioned via research funding.